UNITED STATES

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Please refer to Note 2 “Summary of Significant Accounting Policies” of the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended September 30, 2022, for a more detailed discussion of our significant accounting policies.
-There were no material changes to these significant accounting policies during the three months ended December 31, 2022.
+Please refer to Note 2 “Summary of Significant Accounting Policies” of the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended September 30, 2023, for a more detailed discussion of our significant accounting policies.
+There were no material changes to these significant accounting policies during the three and nine months ended June 30, 2024.

 Our revenue is primarily derived from construction contracts that can span several quarters.
 We recognize revenue in accordance with Accounting Standards Codification (“ASC”) Topic 606, Revenue from Contracts with Customers (“ASC 606” or “Topic 606”) which provides for a five-step model for recognizing revenue from contracts with customers as follows: